-- To gather information on the quality of preparation provided by their educator preparation programs, the Ohio Department of Higher Education distributes a survey to individuals who serve as mentors to Ohio principal interns.
+- In 2018, 2019 and 2020, to gather information on the quality of preparation provided by their educator preparation programs, the Ohio Department of Higher Education distributes a survey to individuals who serve as mentors to Ohio principal interns.
 Questions on the survey are aligned with the Ohio Standards for Principals, Ohio licensure requirements, and elements of national accreditation.
-For more information regarding Ursuline's Educational Administration program, please refer to the 2016 Ohio Educator Preparation Performance Report.
-In 2018 and 2019 the Ursuline Education Unit surveyed completers of the Principal Licensure Program.
+In 2018, 2019, and 2020, the Ursuline Education Unit surveyed completers of the Principal Licensure Program.
 Click here to view survey results.

 5.)
 Graduation Rates

 Grade Point Averages (GPAs) of Completers